This essay appeared on Colorlines, under a different title.

 First, as has become an annual ritual, politicians went to church or some other civic gathering for last year’s King Day celebration, even as they continued to support public policies that he found abhorrent.
 Whether continuing to prosecute a seemingly endless and most definitely murderous war, or by supporting cuts to vital social programs, there is no shortage of hypocrisy when it comes to proclaiming fealty to King’s vision in words, while besmirching it in deeds, all at once.

-Then of course came the venal co-optation of King’s crowning public moment — the 1963 March on Washington — by Glenn Beck, this past August.
+Then of course came the venal co-optation of King’s crowning public moment — the 1963 March on Washington — by talk-show host Glenn Beck this past August.
 Insisting that it was time to “reclaim the civil rights movement,” because conservatives were the ones who “did it in the first place” — an inversion of history so grotesque as to boggle the imagination — Beck inspired a gathering of tens of thousands of disaffected (mostly white) reactionaries, likely none of whom had been involved with the civil rights movement, but who now would be encouraged to see themselves as the inheritors of King’s “dream.”
-This, even as they clamored for more tax cuts for wealthy folks and the repeal of health care reform, all at the behest of a guy who once said he would like to kill Congressman Charlie Rangel with a shovel.
+This, even as they clamored for more tax cuts for wealthy folks and the repeal of health care reform, all at the behest of a guy (Beck) who once said he would like to kill Congressman Charlie Rangel with a shovel.
 I will leave it to others far more creative than myself to determine how one might square any of that with the teachings or beliefs of Dr. King.
 Then again, given the recent statement by a Defense Department spokesperson, to the effect that King would have likely supported the wars in Afghanistan and Iraq, anything is possible.

 And this is especially true in a nation that has so thoroughly sanitized and compartmentalized King’s message, and King himself, within the pantheon of national heroes.
 After all, when you can strip away from the public remembrance of this man, his calls for income redistribution, his insistence that the United States had become the “greatest purveyor of violence in the world today,” and his proclamation that poverty, racism and militarism were the “triple evils” that America’s rulers had not the courage to confront, you can turn even a secular Saint such as he into a milquetoast moderate whose agenda went little beyond the ability to sit next to white people at a lunch counter, or on a bus, or in a classroom.

 When conservatives can effectively twist this man’s singular line about judging people on the “content of their character” rather than the color of their skin into a reason to oppose affirmative action, even as he openly supported such efforts in his writings and interviews in 1961, 1963, 1965 and again in 1967, it ought not surprise us that folks are a bit confused from time to time about who Dr. King was, and about the principles for which he stood.
+Just to be clear, here is what King said about that subject, in his classic book, Why We Can’t Wait:

 The way in which we have forgotten or been misled about King’s legacy is never more apparent than when asking children what they know about his message.
 Sadly, when I have done so, the most typical answer given is that Dr. King stood for not “hitting people,” or “not hitting back if they hit you first,” or that his message would be, were he alive today, “don’t join a gang.”
 While all these things are true I suppose, they rather miss the point.
 After all, King’s commitment to non-violence had a purpose larger than non-violence itself.
 Non-violence was, for King and the movement, a means to a larger end of social, political and economic justice.
 Non-violence was a tactic meant to topple racism and economic exploitation, and lead the world away from cataclysmic warfare.
 That so many young people seem not to get that part, because teachers are apparently loathe to give it to them, renders King’s non-violent message no more particularly important than the banal parental reminder that we should “use our words” to resolve conflicts, rather than our fists.
 Thanks, but if that message were all it took to get a national holiday named for you, my mother would have had her own years ago.